momen5406/PathLine-ChartwellPartners/README.md

    - Responsive navbar with dropdown effect.

 3. **🔝 Scroll-to-Top Button**
-   - Displays on scroll and returns user to the top with smooth animation.
+   - Displays on scroll and returns the user to the top with smooth animation.

 4. **⏳ Animated Loading Overlay**
    - Subtle loading animation when the website is first loaded.

 5. **📶 Scroll Progress Indicator**
-   -  A dynamic progress bar at the top of the site showing how much of the page is scrolled.
+   -  A dynamic progress bar at the top of the site shows how much of the page is scrolled.

 ---